 Behind the large plate glass facade at Villeroy & Boch is the central distribution warehouse from which the extensive range of products is shipped

 The Interroll RollerDrive offer other advantages as well, which become clear when directly compared to the installation that has been in existence there for a long time.

 The conveyors work with zero pressure accumulation operation, as well as a central drive motor that drives the continuous flat belt.
 The individual sections/accumulation spots are pneumatically conrolled (i.e., the belt is swiveled away from the rollers and the rollers then operate without drive).
 This system has been around for about 30 years, and it works, but it has some serious disadvantages: The necessary pneumatic is expensive and loud, and the drive motor runs continuously, which is also loud and expensive.

 In contrast, the rollers of the Interroll equipment only operate when they have to turn, which is significantly quieter and, above all, more efficient.

-At the same time, the 24V RollerDrive can be easily and quickly replaced if there is a change or some kind of breakdown in the installation.
+At the same time, the extra-low voltage RollerDrive can be easily and quickly replaced if there is a change or some kind of breakdown in the installation.
 If two to three people are needed to change the 400V drive in its usual version, which means about two hours downtime, the balance here looks much better.

 With Interroll, it is just one unit, plug and play — a half an hour downtime.
 Such a breakdown, however, has occured only once during the past years.
 And that pays off, too.